Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

-With the foregoing setup, we can now install the Postgres driver in our Backend application. <br> We're going to use a AWS Lambda to to insert users into our database. <br> We need to add PostgreSQL libraries as a dependency to run the Postgres driver and the `Psycopg2 C library for Python`. <br> To implement this, add the following libraries to the requirements.txt file.
+With the foregoing setup, we can now install the Postgres driver in our Backend application. <br> We're going to use a AWS Lambda to to insert users into our database. <br> We need to add PostgreSQL libraries as a dependency to run the Postgres driver and the `Psycopg2 C library for Python`. <br> To implement this, add the following libraries to the `backend-flask` >`requirements.txt` file.

 ```
 psycopg[binary]